HomeLatest NewsIndustryBudget 2026 improves visibility on investment and tax policy, CFOs say

 Preferred Source of Google

-According to CFOs, the measures such as spanning semiconductors, data centres, cloud services and IT taxation, are likely to influence companies plan investment, manage compliance risk and build workforce capacity over the coming years.
+According to CFOs, the measures such as spanning semiconductors, data centres, cloud services and IT taxation, are likely to influence how companies plan investment, manage compliance risk and build workforce capacity over the coming years.

 Advertisement